pscally1005/pscally1005.github.io/_posts/recipes/drinks/2023-09-18-milkshake.markdown

 - Add in the rest of the ingredients, and blend until fully combined

+- Transfer to a medium glass and serve
+Notes:
 - Add some monk fruit if you want it sweeter

 - Add some mint extract for a subtle mint flavor if you like, but be careful not to add too much

-- Transfer to a medium glass and serve
 ---